 Many dog lovers find themselves in a situation where they have dogs in the house but they need another solution for when they’re not at home.
 Or maybe the dogs are destroying the house and making it difficult to have guests.
 In any case, many dog owners are in need of a safe and secure place for their dogs.
 They want to be sure that their dogs will be safe and happy even when unsupervised for a few hours.

-The solution is to acquire a kennel with an exterior run where dogs can get some exercise and an interior box where dogs can retreat to get out of the weather.
+The solution is to acquire insulated dog kennels and runs where dogs can get some exercise and get out of the weather.
 The ideal kennel is a box and run combination.
 This ends up being a fairly large kennel, especially if the kennel is designed to house multiple dogs.
 A kennel of this nature is an ideal permanent or temporary housing solution for dogs of any size.

 What should you expect from large dog kennels for outside?
 An outdoor kennel should include features for safety and comfort.
 Safety means restraining your dogs to keep them out of trouble and it means protecting your dogs from other roaming dogs and intruders.
 Comfort includes temperature control features, cleanliness, and protection from the elements.